-The approaches that I have briefly presented here are, of course, not new.
+The approaches I've briefly presented here are, of course, not new.
 Rather, they are variations of scientific and/or psychological research that have been transferred to our current communication media.
 I find it important to know these theories and methods.
-Often we implement rules intuitively anyway because our creative eye has "learned" to do so.
+We often implement rules intuitively anyway because our creative eye has "learned" to do so.

 Besides, knowledge about different approaches in design helps to evaluate your projects.
-Think of it as a checklist you can fall back on when you notice that something is not quite working visually.
+Think of it as a checklist you can fall back on when you notice that something isn't quite working visually.
 Often you don't find the necessary distance to your project to evaluate it objectively.

 The design principles indicated here are far from complete.
-If you would like to dig deeper into the subject, you are welcome to take a look at these articles and e-books:
+If you would like to dig deeper into the subject, take a look at these articles and e-books:

-- Web UI Design for the Human Eye (Colour, Space, Contrast)
+- Web UI Design for the Human Eye (Color, Space, Contrast)

 - The Principles of Design and Their Importance

-- How to Use Powerful Principles in Design
+- How to Use Powerful Gestalt Principles in Design

-What is your opinion about design principles?
+What is your opinion about the design principles?
 What questions do you have for Sonja?
-Please use the comment function.
-Would you like to be informed about new contributions to web design and development for agencies and freelancers?
-Then follow us on Twitteror Facebook , or subscribe to our newsletter.
+Feel free to use the comment function.
+You want to be informed about new articles on web design and development for agencies and freelancers?
+Then follow us on Twitter, Facebook or via our newsletter.